 Continue with construction of your bag.
 The lining of the bag will cover the backside of your embroidery, so you don’t need to worry about it being exposed.

 Ready to create your own unique bag?
-Start by signing up for the Design Your Own Handbag class, right here on Bluprint, where you’ll learn how to make a custom designer bag at home.
+Start by signing up for the Design Your Own Handbag class, right here on Craftsy, where you’ll learn how to make a custom designer bag at home.
 Or, for a quick, fun fix, check out the FREE mini-class Bag-Making Basics: Drawstring Bag & Bucket Bag.